Skip to content

 • Disadvantages

-• Hybrid cars are not as eco-friendly as electrics cars
+• Not as eco-friendly as electrics cars

 • purple plug icon